openflighthpc/flight-control-api/README.md

 ### Option: development_config_path & production_config_path

 Except for the global configuration, other configuration files can be placed under a customized path, which is specified by the `<environment>_config_path` option.
-Here the term "<environment>" should be changed to specific environment names.
+Here the term "&lt;environment&gt;" should be changed to specific environment names.
 For example:

 ```
 development_config_path: /path/to/development.yml
 ```

 It is strongly recommended to use the absolute path as the value.
 If the option is not enabled, the application will by default try to find `etc/<environment>.yml`. which is the same path as the global configuration file.
-Again, the "<environment>" here means the specific environment names.
+Again, the "&lt;environment&gt;" here means the specific environment names.

 ### Option: port